DefaultValue/ubuntu_post_install_scripts/README.md

 **Important!**

 Do not run it with `sudo` or when you switch to the root user.
 Never.
-Otherwise a lot of things may have insufficient permissions.
+Otherwise, a lot of things may have insufficient permissions.